aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 # Submit data to chain

-For now, we have a “Add new list” button that shows up if the connected account hasn’t created any list yet.
-We still dont have a way for an account to create a list, so let’s add it.
+So now we have an **Add new list** button that appears if the connected account hasn’t created a list yet.
+We still don't have a way for an account to create a list, so let’s add that functionality.

-1. First, our wallet adapter provider has a `signAndSubmitTransaction` function, let’s extract it by updating the following
+1. First, our wallet adapter provider has a `signAndSubmitTransaction` function; let’s extract it by updating the following:

 ```js
 const { account, signAndSubmitTransaction } = useWallet();
 ```

-2. Add `onClick` event to the new list button
+2. Add an `onClick` event to the new list button:

 ```js
 <Button onClick={addNewList} block type="primary" style={{ height: "40px", backgroundColor: "#3f67ff" }}>